 To activate the software, you need:

-After installing IntelliMix Room on all devices, use Shure Designer software to activate your licenses.
-Designer is usually installed on a separate computer since it manages all installations of IntelliMix Room.
+After installing IntelliMix Room on all devices, use Designer or the room setup feature to activate your licenses.
+Designer runs on a separate computer since it manages all installations of IntelliMix Room.

 To renew your IntelliMix Room licenses, contact your Shure sales representative.

-After you renew your licenses, your license ID stays the same.
-You won't need to make any changes to any existing room setups.
-All installations will continue running normally.
+When you renew, your license ID stays the same.
+You won't need to make any changes and all installations continue running normally.

-You will receive email reminders to renew your license 90 days before it expires.
+You will receive email reminders to renew your license near the expiration date.

-To reassign a license to a new device:
+To move a license to a new PC:

 Deactivating the license for an IntelliMix Room installation causes that installation to stop passing audio.
 Make sure the device has an internet connection before deactivating.